jonathanpberger/presentation_pair_design-asbury-agile/deck.md

 # When do we pair?

 - Dev == 100% pairing, design <100%
-- Pairing is valuable whenever design decisions are being made,
+- Pairing is valuable whenever design decisions are being made
-- documenting decisions made by the pair: divide and conquere (2x speed for the dull stuff!)
+- documenting decisions made by the pair: divide and conquer (2x speed for the dull stuff!)

 ---